Creating Stellar App Walkthroughs in 5 Steps + Examples

 Don’t believe me?
 I have solid proof.

-Cuepath decreased their support calls to 72% with better onboarding.
+Cuepath, a medication reminder app for the elderly and their caretakers, managed to decrease their support calls to 72% with better onboarding.
 (Hey, but how?)

 I think we can all agree that good onboarding is where good support starts.

-3- Good onboarding means good customer loyalty
+3- Good onboarding means high customer loyalty 🤝

 Let’s say you don’t have a good app walkthrough.

 You probably know the answer, but what could possibly go wrong?
-They can delete your app.

 According to Wyzowl, 80% of users delete apps because they can’t figure out how to use them.

 We all already know that user retention is way harder on apps, but we also know why it is so hard.
-Why not do something about it?

-Good onboarding gets you user retention, and if you have an app good onboarding means a good app walkthrough.
+Good onboarding gets you user retention, and if you have an app, good onboarding means a good app walkthrough.

 But hey, let me show you what I mean by a good app walkthrough.

-2 Examples of Good & Bad App Walkthroughs
+3 Examples of Good & Bad App Walkthroughs

-Evernote is known for offering one of the best user onboarding experiences out there, and let me tell you, it is no lie.
+Evernote is known for offering one of the best user onboarding experiences out there.

 Evernote starts user onboarding with a 4-step survey designed to help you get the most personalized user experience with the app.